 - Help with regular checkups and screenings.
 This includes that yearly trip to the doctor’s office and tests that can help prevent other health issues.
 Think of things like Pap smears, colonoscopies, mammograms, blood tests to check your cholesterol and skin exams.
 These tests might not all be done by your PCP themselves, but they’ll help you know when to get these tests and understand the results.

 - Treatment when you’re sick.
 Whether it’s a sinus infection, seasonal allergies, a urinary tract infection (UTI) or pink eye, your PCP can help you get much-needed treatment.

 - Managing lifelong conditions.
 Chronic conditions (like diabetes, high blood pressure or kidney disease) require care throughout your life.
 Your PCP can help you manage these conditions long-term.
 And if you ever need care from a specialist, your PCP can connect you with the providers who can help.

-Who Treat Your Primary Care Concerns
+Providers Who Offer Primary Care

 LocationsYou can schedule a virtual or in-person appointment with one of our providers at convenient locations in Northeast Ohio and Florida.

 When you’re looking for a PCP, you’ll notice that there are different types of providers.
 You might think, “Hold on, I thought a PCP was a PCP.”
 All of these providers are able to care for you and your family.
 You just might need different ones at different points in your life.